paulrudy/alfred-goodlinks-actions/README.md

 Use `glr` to open a random unread link in GoodLinks.

 Note: The first time a search is invoked, Alfred may take several seconds to display the results.
 After that, the results are intelligently cached and updated by Alfred, and should appear immediately.

+#### Modifier Keys

+The default subtext is the link's summary, if available.
+Hold `⌘` to view the link's starred status,read/unread status, and tags, if any.
+(These defaults can be switched in the workflow configuration.)

+Hold `⌃` to show the link's URL.

+Action the result to open the link in GoodLinks, or action with `⌥` to copy the link to the clipboard.

+Use Alfred's [Large Type](https://www.alfredapp.com/help/features/large-type/) feature (`⌘`+`L`) to show a large-type view of the link's title, and if available, summary.

 ### Add URL to GoodLinks